hleclerc/Sane_inter/docs/generation/content.md

 # What is Sane ?

-Sane is a code generator, designed to significantly facilitate and accelerate the development of codes optimized for **speed and memory occupancy**.
+Sane is a code generator, designed to **accelerate the development** of codes optimized for **execution speed and memory occupancy**.

-In itself, the language does not provide any abstraction that would drive the programmers away from the hardware, or that would need perpetual workarounds due to a stubborn dogmatism.
+In itself, the language does not provide any abstraction that would drive the programmers away from the hardware, nor any stubborn dogmatic rule that would perpetually force to spend time on workarounds.
 In place of that, Sane allows and promotes the use and development of **active libraries** (libraries that take part in the process of compilation).
 Teams and developers can therefore **choose the *right* level of abstraction**, depending on the context.

-Sane is basically very close to C++, except for the **streamlined syntax**, the **compilation processes**, and the dramatically improved **compile-time abilities**.
+Sane is basically very close to C++, except for the **streamlined syntax**, the **compilation processes**, and last but not least, the dramatically improved **compile-time abilities** which notably drives the tools for **generative programming** and **compiler *aided* decisions**.

 <!-- (notably for **generative programming** and **compiler aided decisions**) -->